SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Indexing_database/OpenSearch_Database/Installing_OpenSearch_database.md

 ### SLSearch.txt logging mentions OpenSearch version is not officially supported

-If the *SLSearch.txt* log file mentions that the OpenSearch version is not officially supported, upgrade your DMS to DataMiner 10.3.6 or higher.
+If the *SLSearch.txt* log file mentions that the OpenSearch version is not officially supported, you can resolve this by upgrading your DMS to DataMiner 10.3.6 or higher.

+However, note that this has no functional impact, as the DMA will run fine even if you have not upgraded yet.